trewknowledge/GDPR/README.txt

 * Consent management
 * Privacy Preference management for Cookies with front-end preference UI & banner notifications
 * Privacy Policy page configurations with version control and re-consent management
-* Rights to erasure & deletion of website data with double opt-in confirmation email
+* Rights to erasure & deletion of website data with a double opt-in confirmation email
 * Re-assignment of user data on erasure requests & pseudonymization of user website data
 * Data Processor settings and publishing of contact information
 * Right to access data by admin dashboard with email look up and export
-* Right to access data by Data User with front end requests button & double opt-in confirmation email
+* Right to access data by Data User with front-end requests button & double opt-in confirmation email
 * Right to portability & export of data by Admin or Data User in XML or JSON formats
 * Encrypted audit logs for the lifetime of Data User compliance activity
-* Data User Secret Token for two factor decryption and recovery of data
+* Data User Secret Token for two-factor decryption and recovery of data
 * Data breach notification logs and batch email notifications to data users
 * Telemetry Tracker for visualizing plugins and website data